elicia4/linux_notes/commands/kill.md

   This performs the same function as a `Ctrl-c` sent from the terminal.
 It will usually terminate a program.
 - 9, `KILL`, Kill.
-  The `KILL` signal is never actually sent to the target program, the kernel immediately terminates the process.
+  `KILL` is never actually sent to the target program, the kernel immediately terminates the process.
 When a process is terminated in this manner, it's not given an opportunity to "clean up" after itself or save its work.
 For this reason, the `KILL` signal should be used only as a last resort when other termination signals fail.
 - 15, `TERM`, Terminate.
   This is the default `kill` signal.
 If a program is still "alive" enough to receive signals, it will terminate.